aarpitdubey/IndustryReadyDataScienceProjects/2_GIT_AND_GITHUB/README.md

 1. It saves time

 2. You can work offline then you can pull changes and push your changes.

-3.you can undo or revert changes
+3. you can undo or revert changes

-3. you can be safe from mixing up things and creating multiple folders with names like "final", "final_part1", "final_part2", "final_part3", and so on.
+4. you can be safe from mixing up things and creating multiple folders with names like "final", "final_part1", "final_part2", "final_part3", and so on.

-4. Making useful commits with messages make you remind why you make these changes or for what?
+5. Making useful commits with messages make you remind why you make these changes or for what?

 ## What is Github?